Ockley to Warnham walk

 Warnham's best known son is the poet Percy Bysshe Shelley who was born at Field Place, just south of the village, in 1792.
 Expelled from Oxford for his pamphlet The Necessity of Atheism and eloping with 16 year-old Harriet Westbrook, he was forbidden by his father Sir Timothy Shelley ever to visit the family seat in case he might corrupt his sisters.

 The suggested lunch place is the Scarlett Arms pub (tel.
 01306-627243) in Walliswood.
 This is a small, walker-friendly, old-fashioned, homely pub with an inglenook fireplace for cold winter days and a garden for sitting outside in the summer.
 And no intrusive piped or background musac.
 Under previous owners / managers it had an excellent, varied menu with some pub favourites plus sandwiches with big fillings.
-The current (2018) menu is more basic pub fare - pie and chips - with a few specials: the sandwiches are still good.
-Lunch is served between noon and 2-30 pm Tuesday to Saturday (closed Mondays), and noon and 3 pm on Sundays.
+The current (2020) menu is more basic pub fare - pie and chips - with a few specials: the sandwiches are still good.
+Post Covid lockdown , summer 2020, lunch is served between 12 noon and 3 pm Tuesday to Saturday (closed Mondays), and 12 noon and 4.30 pm on Sundays.
+Booking ahead on Sundays is advised.

 An alternative is the equally homely Punchbowl pub (tel.
 01306-627249) in Okewood Hill.
-The pub serves food from noon until 2.15 pm, Monday to Friday, all day Saturday and until 5 pm on Sundays.
+Post Covid lockdown , summer 2020, the pub serves food from noon until 2.30 pm, Monday to Thursday, all day Friday and Saturday until 9 pm, and until 4 pm on Sundays.
 The menu extends to main courses, specials and sandwiches with generous fillings.
 The pub is reached via a detour beginning in the woods in Walliswood; the main walk can then be rejoined at point [5A].

-Last walk check October 2018 - a few minor changes.
-[Pre 2011 Editions] Many small updates - use the online version
+This walk check October 2020 - a minor route change and few other minor changes, such as new kissing gates etc. [Pre 2011 Editions] Many small updates - use the online version

 After the walk, we would love to get your feedback